 The program’s first class of graduate students began the program in September 2010.
 Since then many of our students have developed strong connections with various governmental departments and are now graduating with the knowledge, skills, and experience needed to work at federal, provincial and local levels of the public service in Canada.

-Canada’s comprehensive co-op program for tomorrow’s public servants
+Canada’s comprehensive co-operative education program for tomorrow’s public servants